bytex-solutions/snamp/docs/performance.md

 This page contains information about SNAMP performance tuning.

 ## Memory calculation
 The minimum amount of memory required for single SNAMP process is 512 MB.
-This amount of memory is enough for launching single resource adapter and one or two resource connectors.
+This amount of memory is enough for launching single gateway and one or two resource connectors.

 > RAM calculation methodology reflects SNAMP requirements only.
 So, the total RAM space installed in your hardware must be greater than space required by SNAMP because OS and other daemon processes utilize its own memory.
 Pay your attention: SNAMP should not swap its memory.